aicpp/remove-image-exif/README.md

 ## Automatization

+At first, you should install python package: `pyinstaller` and run `make_standalone.bat` to create `remove-image-exif.exe`.

-If you use Total Commander, you can simplify your life by add command on command bar.
+If you use Total Commander, you can simplify your life by add a command on command bar.

-Then, select move to folder with jpg-files and just push the button on command bar, it invokes the script and all images will be processed.
+Then, move to folder with jpg-files and just push the button on command bar, it invokes the script and all images will be cleaned up.

 In arguments, select: --folder=%P